alaa672002/FYP/README.md

 ## Compute Distance Matrix Script

 This Python script provides a solution for computing distance matrices between geographical points, enabling efficient analysis and utilization of location-based data.
+It uses google cloud api.

 ### How to Run
+1. Replace config.api_key in config.py with your API key.
-1. Run the script: `python compute_distance_matrix.py`
+2. Run the script: `python compute_distance_matrix.py`

+## API Distance Matrix Script

+This Python script utilizes an external API https://distancematrix.ai/nonprofit to calculate distance and duration matrices between pairs of geographical coordinates.
+The calculated matrices are stored in JSON files for further analysis.
+The API is free up to 1000 requests.

+### How to Run
+1. Replace config.api_key in config.py with your API key.
+2. Run the script: `python apidistancematrix.py`